 In general, it can be concluded that the fundamental processes of document management can be classified into the following three tasks: scan, save, and retrieve.
 Scanning is concerned with automating the process of converting documents into PDF’s.
 Save is regarded as the process of classifying and securing the documents, and retrieve is concerned with making the files easily accessible for authorized individuals.
 The three tasks are the basic tasks, but document management is not limited to those.
 It is additionally concerned features such as viewing, sharing, version control, and document workflows.

 Regardless of the size of organizations, many companies have a set of separate documents.
 These documents can be both digitally and paper-based, but all need to be stacked and stored together.
 The documents could include electronic files, but also spreadsheets, images, scanned paper documents.
 These documents are next stored on a publicly- or privately-owned network in shared drives or archives.

 It occasionally still occurs that businesses store essential files on their e-mail address.
 This way of working increases the risk of losing files, and it even increases the risk of being attacked by a cyberattack.
 In comparison, paper-based documents require a lot of space, space that can be used for other purposes.
-Altogether, it can be concluded that document management without a proper document management system can be a mess if it is not organized correctly.
+Altogether, it can be concluded that DM without a proper document management system can be a mess if it is not organized correctly.